 That means focusing on the work itself, rather than where or when people do it.
 This is especially relevant when you consider that 77 percent of people say they are more productive off-site.
 By emphasizing accountability and results instead of time spent in the office you can send a message to your remote workforce that you trust them to get the job done.

 Turns out, this tip also applies to — well, you know the rest.

-The reality is that engaging remote employees is not so different than engaging all of your people.
+The reality is that engaging remote employees are not so different than engaging all of your people.
 Improving productivity rests first on giving everyone the tools they need.
-Then it demands trusting them to use those tools to accomplish work according to their unique work styles.
+Then it demands to trust them to use those tools to accomplish work according to their unique work styles.
 That’s no secret.
 It’s just common sense.